-This tutorial for rustic log candlesticks costs virtually nothing to make and took about 1 hour for nine pretty candlesticks.
+This tutorial for rustic candle holders costs virtually nothing to make and took about 1 hour for nine pretty candlesticks.

 This year I wanted to have a woodland theme for my Christmas decor.
 I know that making candlesticks from logs has been done before, what hasn’t, but this was the first time for me.